robertdkirkby/DiscretizedEarningsDynamics/README.md

 The actual discretization commands are in VFI Toolkit: https://github.com/vfitoolkit/VFIToolkit-matlab/tree/master/DiscretizationMethods

-Following is about generating all the results in the paper.
+Following explains how to run the codes to generate all the results in the paper.

 First run 'JustDiscretizeAndEvaluate.m'
 This creates all the discretizations, including a variety of grid sizes (n_z) and other settings.